alexspirgel/accordion/README.md

 Allowed values: Can be a selector string, element reference, node list, or an array containing any of the previously mentioned.
 Null and undefined are also allowed.

 Defines the elements to be used as triggers during the script initialization.
 Trigger elements toggle the opening and closing of the related item.
 Trigger elements must be located within an item element.
 A maximum of one trigger element is allowed per item.
-If more than one trigger element is found for a single item, the fist element will be used.
+If more than one trigger element is found for a single item, the first element will be used.

 Items are restricted to a single trigger to adhere to ADA guidelines for tag structure, attributes, and keyboard navigation.
 However, adding additional elements to act as secondary triggers can be done manually by using the API.